-While many investors spend a large amount of time and effort carefully researching the property markets and then finding the top investment property, they ignore the role that a professional property manager can play in preserving their property’s capital value and maximizing its income.
+While many investors spend a large amount of time and effort carefully researching the property markets and then finding the top investment property, they ignore the role that a professional property management firm can play in preserving their property’s capital value and maximizing its income.

-With our property markets growing strongly and no shortage of tenants, many beginning landlords fail to ignore the relationship with their property manager as an ongoing business partnership.
+Property markets growing strongly and no shortage of tenants, and many beginning landlords fail to ignore the relationship with their property manager as an ongoing business partnership.

-This is possibly because they don’t understand that property management is much more than just collecting rents.
+is much more than a company just collecting rents.

 Industry specific skills and knowledge such as knowing how to market your property effectively to get it exposed to the maximum number of tenants.

 Setting the rent at an appropriate market level to ensure quick leasing, the choice of a variety of good tenants and at the same time maximize the returns in these days of rising rents.

 Checking potential tenants' references to ensure you have reliable, unproblematic tenants.

 Drawing a fair and comprehensive lease to protect your interests as a landlord.